 All Steve’s touring guitars (solid bodies only) are Gibsons.
 While it’s a well-known fact that he has an endorsement with Gibson, could the real reason be that he is a Gibson freak?

 The black Les Paul Custom is a new acquisition and differs slightly from his older one.
 The circuitry is the same as on the white one but the black one differs in that there is a Gibson Dirty Fingers mounted in the rear pick up position and for the tremolo he has chosen a Kahler #2200B.
-Also, the twelfth fret position marker is his name “Steve Clark” and the pegs are different.
+Also, the twelfth fret position marker has his name “Steve Clark” and the pegs are different [Grover].
 The only point of difference with his black Les Paul Custom from before is the coil tap part, so for the most part they look the same.

 The [sunburst] Gibson Firebird is a limited production 1976 Firebird, which was made to commemorate the 200th anniversary of the founding of the U.S.A., is mounted with a Kahler #2200B tremolo.
-While it looks similar to a vintage Firebird III, there is no binding on the fingerboard and the quickest way to tell them apart is by the unique red,white and blue Firebird logo on the scratch plates with stars and a small “76” – standard Firebird logos are plain and all red.
-This is the most visible way of noticing one.
-On the rear of the headstock it should also have Limited Edition stamped on the back and if it was made in 1976 the serial number should begin with a “00”.
+While it looks similar to a vintage Firebird III, there is no binding on the fingerboard and the quickest way to tell them apart is by the unique red, white and blue Firebird logo on the scratch plates with stars and a small “76” – standard Firebird logos are plain and all red.

 The other [red] Gibson Firebird with 3 pick-ups was custom made for Steve.
 It resembles a vintage Firebird VII but the position marks are trapezoids and the pegs are Grover Mini Rotomatics.
 Also, the centre / rear volume pot is a push-pull type coil tap switch for the centre and rear pick-ups.